habitry/habitry_source/recipes/startingacommunity.md

 #I want to start a community.
 How do I start?

 ##Quick Summary
-Provide a safe, positive, and judgement free space where members with common values and goals can share experiences.

-###How to Start

 1. Listen to what problems your clients and potential members have.